*some internal keywords replaced

 During the summer of 2022, I had the privilege of embarking on a 12-week internship with the AWS Infrastructure Services UX (AIS UX) team located in East Palo Alto, CA.

-The internship allowed me the opportunity to collaborate closely with talented designers and engineers across five distinct AWS services.
-The experience proved to be both exhilarating and enriching, as it provided me with an invaluable platform for personal and professional growth.
+The internship allowed me the opportunity to collaborate closely with talented designers and engineers across five related AWS services.
+The experience proved to be fun and enriching, providing me with an invaluable platform for personal and professional growth.
 Here, I'd like to share some of the highlights and key takeaways from my three-month journey.

-During the course of 12 weeks, I achieved significant milestones:
+During the course of 12 weeks, I achieved significant milestones, including:

 Spearheading the creation of an innovative mobile experience for a network monitoring dashboard, employing the Cloudscape design system to ensure a seamless and intuitive user interface

 Conducting user interviews and meticulously crafting personas that now serve as valuable guides in designing multiple infrastructure tools, enabling a user-centric approach throughout the development process